-What Do Hand Cutter or Trimmer Do?
+What You Need to Know About Hand Cutter or Trimmer

 Job Description & Duties Use hand tools or hand-held power tools to cut and trim a variety of manufactured items, such as carpet, fabric, stone, glass, or rubber.